liquid-O2/ryokucha/README.md

 <br>

 ## Contributing
-If you'd like to contribute to Ideaboard, please fork the repository and make your changes as a separate branch.
+If you'd like to contribute to Ryokucha, please fork the repository and make your changes as a separate branch.
 Once you've made your changes, open a pull request and we'll review your submission.

 ## License
 This project is licensed under the MIT License - see the [LICENSE]() file for details.